 How to take care of your new tattoo

-Let the tattoo air dry for 5 minutes OR Pat pat dry with a paper towel.
+Let the area air dry for 5 minutes OR pat pat dry with a paper towel.
 Do not use a cloth towel or wash cloth because it will leave fibers on your tattoo which can cause infection.

-With clean hands, apply a drop of vitamin e oil and massage gently into the surface of the tattoo.
+With clean hands, apply a few drops of vitamin e oil and massage gently into the skin.
 Warm a small dab of shea butter in your hands.
 Gently massage shea on top of the vitamin E oil to act as an added protective barrier.

 OR apply a small amount of lotion and massage into the skin.